mlaursen/react-md/packages/theme/README.md

 - `$rmd-theme-background: #fff !default;` // the default background color.
 This is normally applied to the <html> tag
 - `$rmd-theme-surface: #fff !default;` // the background color to use for temporary material such as menus or dialogs.

-This can be overriden by setting these variables to new colors that are included in react-md, or a custom color.
+This can be overridden by setting these variables to new colors that are included in react-md, or a custom color.

 #### Updating for any color
 If the color does not need to come from react-md, it is a little bit easier since all you need to do is define your new variables before